freenas/freenas-docs/userguide/directoryservices.rst

 drop-down menus of the :guilabel:`Permissions` screen of a dataset.

-The Active Directory users and groups that are imported to the %brand% system are shown by typing commands in the %brand% :ref:`Shell`:
+The Active Directory users and groups that are imported to the %brand% system are shown by typing commands in the %brand% :ref:`shell`:

 * View users: :command:`wbinfo -u`

 * View groups: :command:`wbinfo -g`

-In addition, :command:`wbinfo -t` tests the connection and, if successful, shows a message similar to:
+In addition, :command:`wbinfo -m` shows the domains and :command:`wbinfo -t` tests the connection.
+When successful, :command:`wbinfo -t` shows a message similar to:

 .. code-block:: none

    checking the trust secret for domain YOURDOMAIN via RPC calls succeeded

-To manually check that a specified user can authenticate, enter :samp:`net ads join -S dcname -U username`.
+To manually check that a specified user can authenticate, open the :ref:`shell` and enter :samp:`smbclient//127.0.0.1/{SHARE} -U {DOMAIN}\\{username}`, where *SHARE* is the SMB share name, *DOMAIN* is the name of the trusted domain, and *username* is the user account for authentication testing.

 :command:`getent passwd` and :command:`getent group` can provide more troubleshooting information if no users or groups are listed in the